kfactory-dev/handbook/README.md

 * **Emerging standards:** Instead of overthinking our process we should strive for adding and evolving practices as we see need for them, try things out and iterate on it.

 ## Specific Needs
-* Roadmap: we should have a roadmap that we can communicate to our stakeholders
+* Roadmap: we want to have a roadmap that we can communicate to our stakeholders
 * Our process should allow for rebalancing capacity when an effort needs more attention
 * We want a small core team at Centrifuge Inc. but in the foreseeable future other teams will take over other parts of the development.
 * Our architecture needs to support the values we set ourselves for the engineering team (accountability, empowerment, focused,...).